Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Conclusion

 \section{Conclusion}

-Our study investigated the viability of a novel pipeline for automated cervical spine fracture detection, leveraging 2D projection-based techniques to estimate 3D volumetric fracture analysis.
-Our three-stage pipeline has demonstrated strong performance for cervical spine localization and approximating 3D vertebral masks from 2D views.
-The ensemble 2.5D SpatioSequential model improved fracture classification relative to the evaluated 2D and 3D baselines.
-Our comprehensive analysis confirmed the importance of task-specific projection selection, with variance projections excelling for localization and energy projections for segmentation which is similar to variance projection visually but finer in detail.
-The innovative score-fusion ensemble and advanced data augmentation techniques effectively addressed class imbalance, ensuring a robust and clinically relevant balance between sensitivity and specificity.
+This study investigated the viability of a projection-based pipeline for automated cervical spine fracture detection, in which 3D vertebral masks are approximated from a small number of optimized 2D projections rather than recovered by full volumetric segmentation.
+The three-stage pipeline localized the cervical spine and approximated per-vertebra 3D masks from orthogonal 2D views with strong accuracy, and the ensemble 2.5D spatio-sequential classifier improved fracture classification over the evaluated 2D projection-based and full-3D volumetric baselines, which were limited by poor sensitivity and by overfitting on the full volumetric input, respectively.
+The analysis confirmed the value of task-specific projection selection, with variance projections favored for localization and energy projections for segmentation, the latter visually similar to the variance projection but finer in detail.
+The score-fusion ensemble combined complementary evidence from conventional and maximum-projection slice stacks, improving discrimination and precision, and the adaptive-average fusion provided a balanced sensitivity-specificity operating point, while the operating-point analysis showed that the model can be tuned toward the higher-sensitivity regime appropriate for screening.

-Furthermore, the interobserver variability analysis provides additional evidence of our model's clinical reliability.
-Our model demonstrated competitive performance with the expert radiologists at both vertebra and patient levels.
-The results suggest that approximating 3D vertebral masks via 2D projections can be a viable substitute for full volumetric segmentation, reducing volumetric preprocessing while retaining anatomical context for fracture diagnosis.
-This projection-driven approach represents a significant advancement, with potential implications for revolutionizing automated diagnostic approaches in other orthopedic imaging applications and ultimately enhancing patient outcomes in cervical spine trauma management.
+The interobserver analysis offers further, decision-level evidence for this viability.
+The model's agreement with the reference standard fell within the range the radiologists reached with that reference at the patient level and was somewhat higher at the vertebra level.
+Taken together, the results indicate that approximating 3D vertebral masks from 2D projections is a viable substitute for full volumetric segmentation in this task, performing comparably to a reproduced full-3D-segmentation single-model baseline while reducing the dimensionality of the segmentation stage and retaining enough anatomical and fracture-relevant context for accurate diagnosis.